Agency workers

 In a typical temping agency situation, an agency will supply you to an ‘end client’.
 You will usually perform tasks under the day-to-day supervision of someone at the end client location but will send time sheets to the work agency, who will pay you.

 Technically, you are usually neither an employee of the end client nor of the agency, however under a special tax law rule, the temping agency is usually deemed to be your employer and is responsible for deducting income tax and National Insurance contributions (NIC) under pay as you earn (PAYE) from the salary paid to you.
-They must also pay employer NIC.
+They must also pay employer National Insurance.
 This is a cost to the temping agency, but it is usually covered in the fee that is charged to the end client by the agency.

 You can read more about the PAYE obligations of agencies on GOV.UK.